marizethpb/Python-Data-Wrangling/README.md

 1. The merged table of MMS and DWH data that shows variance.
 2. Filtered stores at a given date that has variance.

+**Usage**: Put the MMS and DWH Excel files in "Unvalidated "folder, run the script, and an Excel file of variances between MMS and DWH will be uploaded to "Validated" folder.